lamdu/hypertypes/README.md

 ```

 The rank-2 function argument expects the field type `a` to stay the same when it changes `p` to `q`,
-however in the above formulation of `Expr` the field types `Expr p` change to `Expr q` when changing the type parameter.
+however in the above formulation of `Expr` the field type `Expr p` change to `Expr q` when changing the type parameter.

 ### `Type -> Type`: The `recursion-schemes` approach